PVieira04/battleshipsbonanza/README.md

 These features are missing as I ran out of time to implement them in working order.

+Additionally, the Battleship class has an unused attribute that I added toward sthe tail-end of developement called "compatible_boards".
+The intention behind this is I wanted to use this to make my code more efficient.
+When I created the random_battlehsip_placement function (from the Player class), I had not yest created the Battleship class so the intention was to condense my code and reuse functions.
+However, I ran out of time.

 ### Future Features

 1. Intelligent Computer Decisions